nakulvr/PDP-Parser/PARSER-README.txt

 Total functions provided = 6
 all functions are following the recipe correctly !!!!

+3. Total functions provided = 18
+Function 'initial-test' defined at line '1466' has an incorrect syntax or missing contract !!!, please check the rest of it's recipe too

-3. Total functions provided = 7
+4. Total functions provided = 7
 all functions are following the recipe correctly !!!!

-3. Total functions provided = 7
-lexer-token function is missing contract (or a typo) !!!, please check the rest of it's recipe too